quintans/eventsourcing/README.md

 LIMIT 100
 ```

 This polling strategy can be used both with SQL and NoSQL databases, like Postgresql, Cockroach or MongoDB, to name a few.

+As a side note I would like to say that I went for the polling strategy because it fits well for SQL and NoSQL generic databases and it is simple to understand and straight forward to implement.
+There are other solutions that might work better if we took advantage of specific features that some database vendors provide.

 ### IDs